In this article:

 Register CenturyLink Private Cloud on VMware Cloud Foundation as Provider

-To enable a Cloud Application Manager Provider for CenturyLink Private Cloud on VMware Cloud Foundation™ see the example Configure a Provider for Cloud Application Manager.
+To enable a Cloud Application Manager Provider for CenturyLink Private Cloud on VMware Cloud Foundation™ (CPC on VCF) see the example Configure a Provider for Cloud Application Manager.

 Services tab is the right place where services such as Managed Services Anywhere, Automatic Discovery of Resources and Analytics can be enabled or disabled attending to your needs.
 Note that the number of active services will be shown next to the tab's name.